microsoft/Project-Yellowstone-Documentation/business-central/projects/projects-powerbi-project-timeline.md

 # Project Timeline (Power BI Report)
 [!INCLUDE[applies-to-2025w1](includes/applies-to-2025w1.md)]

-The *Project Timeline* report provides a visual representation of the all project tasks along with their corresponding details.
+The *Project Timeline* report monitors project timelines to ensure timely delivery, with insights into task durations, dates, and critical paths.
 This report includes details about the project number, tasks number, description, starting and ending dates.

 ## How to use the report